cabintech/FXCoreMP/README.md

 the processor reads macro definitions but does not write them to the output (e.g. they are removed from the source text).
 A macro *invocation* supplies arguments for the macro and is replaced in the output with the results of evaluating the macro text and substituting the arguments and (possibly) evaluating other macros.
 This is sometimes referred to as "macro expansion".
-Macro may be "nested" - e.g. the macro definition text may include invocations of other macros.
+Macros may be "nested" - e.g. the macro definition text may include invocations of other macros.

 ### Inline Macro Definitions